Kkshanana90/Scraping_Nairaland/README.md

 'full_data= pd.read_csv('Nairaland_df.csv',lineterminator='\n')'.
 Codes for cleaning are available in the 'Cleaning_Nairaland_Scraping.py' file.

 # Number of Comments <br/>
 The script only extracts all comments in the first 10 pages as shown in "for i in range(0,10):" from the 'Nairaland_pol_section.py' file.
-This could be modified.

 # Possible Use <br/>
 A sentiment analysis could be performed on the extracted comments.